 Membranes remove bacteria, protozoa and some trace pathogens.
 This treatment is used by premium water bottling companies.

 Membranes remove salt, organics, trace pollutants and remaining pathogens.
 This treatment, too, is used by premium water bottling companies.

 Oxidants and UV light kill pathogens and destroy trace pollutants.

 After rigorous, third-party testing, authorities approve high purity water for human consumption.

-450 gallons of high purity water delivered to brewers.
+High purity water delivered to brewers.